lowmason/naics-gemini/reports/hgcn_curriculum.md

 -   **Loss Function:** **Knowledge Distillation**.
 Phase 4 model is distilled from the Phase 3 "Teacher" model to smooth the decision boundaries.

+-   **Rationale:** "Hard" learning often distorts the global structure.
+Phase 4 acts as a smoothing step, ensuring the manifold is continuous and robust.

 ## 4. Advanced Feature Integration: Mechanisms & Implementation

 To fully satisfy the "State of the Art" requirement, we detail the mathematical mechanisms for the Lorentz Hyperboloid.